VAT and Taxes in Estonia: How Do They Work?

 Enrique lives in Argentina and is registered there as a freelancer.
 This means:

-- Ana Web Designs OÜ does not need to pay any additional taxes for Enrique, this is the contractor’s work.
+- Ana Web Designs OÜ does not need to pay additional taxes for Enrique.
+This is the contractor’s work.

 - This expense, as a deductible business expense re-invested in the company, is tax-free.